Acts and Regulations

 2This Act does not apply to

-(a) a person who, while engaged in the performance of the duties of his or her office or employment, is
+(a) a person who, while engaged in the performance of the duties of their office or employment, is

 (i) an officer or employee of a police force of Canada, the Province, a local government or an agency or board established under an Act of the Parliament of Canada or of the Legislature,